 The engine that propels my work originates from the deep excitement that I feel when new ideas strike me, and I realize I'll never have the chance to act on them if I don't finish the piece I'm currently working on.
 That excitement is constant.
-It comes from the people that surround me, and the city that they are perpetually molding.
+It comes from the people that surround me, and the communities that they are perpetually molding.

 I see my community through the eyes of myself, forty or fifty years from now.
 Of the mysterious items and attitudes that we now accept as reality, many will be extraordinary, for good or worse, to that old man.
 I look back knowing that I had lived in that time, and I will have beaten this terrible memory of mine with a crusty paintbrush.